herb13/phpmvc-me/README.md

 * First version for exercise kmom01.
 * Updated /app/config/ with theme_me.php and navbar_me.php for own style
 * Updated /app/content/ with byline.md kmom01.md, kmom02.md, me.md, misc.md, report.md
-* Updated /app/src/ with /Calendar containing a class for a spmple calendar
+* Updated /app/src/ with /Calendar containing a class for a simple calendar
 * Updated /app/src/ with /Dicegame containing classes for a simple dice game
 * Updated /app/src/ with /Source containing classes for source code browsing
 * Added /view/me/ and template files for footer, header, page and source